 That being said, USC is known to students around the world as an institution that offers a variety of academic paths.
 From dense STEM fields to concentrations in the creative arts, there are numerous ways students can expand and explore their interests.
 Many students insist that general education requirements are unnecessary at USC and at other schools, and say they instead want to hone in on a singular field of study.
 But students must recognize that getting a holistic education isn’t a burden — it’s a privilege.

-At some schools in parts of rural America, enrollment and budget concerns are causing universities to cut liberal arts programs get cut first.
+At some schools in parts of rural America, enrollment and budget concerns are causing universities to cut liberal arts programs.
 According to a proposal constructed by University of Wisconsin-Stevens Point Chancellor Bernie Patterson, the school is cutting back on majors such as history, French and German as part of a change in agenda toward career-oriented programs.
 Patterson suggested the plan last November, asserting that removing majors of low interest and increasing an emphasis on majors that feed into careers will be integral to the university’s success moving on.
 Furthermore, he emphasized that the plan would help boost enrollment and interest, thereby increasing revenue.

 While USC doesn’t face the same budgetary concerns as UWSP, cuts like these raise the question of whether or not a holistic education is a vital component of one’s college education.